-Organized by the Association for Research on Banking and the Economy (ARBE) and the Centre for Banking, Finance and Sustainable Development, University of Southampton at Linacre College, University of Oxford
+Organized by the Association for Research on Banking and the Economy (ARBE) with moral support from the Centre for Banking, Finance and Sustainable Development, University of Southampton, at Linacre College, University of Oxford

-Expert instructors include Professor Charles Goodhart (LSE), the UK’s leading central bank and monetary economics expert, Dr James Forder (Vice-Master, Balliol College, Oxford), the leading expert on central bank independence, credibility and transparency policies, Professor Dariusz Wójcik (Oxford University), an expert on international financial centres, Charlie Haswell (former adviser to the chairman of HSBC), a world leading bank regulation policy expert and Professor Richard Werner (Linacre College, Oxford, and University of Southampton), the inventor of ‘Quantitative Easing’ and the Quantity Theory of Credit.
+Expert instructors include Professor Charles Goodhart (LSE), the UK’s leading central bank and monetary economics expert, Dr James Forder (Vice-Master, Balliol College, Oxford), the leading expert on central bank independence, credibility and transparency policies, Professor Dariusz Wójcik (Oxford University), an expert on international financial centres, Charlie Haswell (former adviser to the chairman of HSBC), a world leading bank regulation policy expert and Professor Richard Werner (University of Southampton and Linacre College, Oxford), the inventor of ‘Quantitative Easing’ and the Quantity Theory of Credit.

 The programme will cover: